West Australian Reserves & Partnerships | Bush Heritage Australia Skip to main content

 Location: 355km north east of Perth

-Named in honour of the great naturalist, this reserve lies on the northern edge of the WA wheat belt and extends into the more arid Eremean Province to the north, falling largely within the Southwest Botanical Province – an internationally recognised biodiversity ‘hotspot’.
+Named in honour of the great naturalist, this reserve lies on the northern edge of the WA wheat belt and extends into the more arid Eremaean Province to the north, falling largely within the Southwest Botanical Province – an internationally recognised biodiversity ‘hotspot’.

 Eurardy